soumalyapakrashi/simple-weather-app/README.md

 ### Loader during data fetch

 When data is being fetched from Geocoding or Weather API, a loader is displayed.
-When data has been fatched and is ready to be displayed, loader is hidden.
+When data has been fetched and is ready to be displayed, loader is hidden.

 ![Data Fetch Loader](assets/img/loader-during-data-fetch.jpg)